BillRaymond/agile-in-action-podcast-repo/_posts/2022-07-26-the-leader-s-mindset-required-for-organizational-agility.md

 \---

 Thomas Grisham: So you go back and you look at a way to make one first step.
-We need, let's take the Operations group and let's merge it with R&amp;D. Just as an example.
+We need, let's take the Operations group and let's merge it with R&D. Just as an example.
 And so we're going to give those people dual responsibilities.
 You may have technical layout guys, for example, if you're a pharmaceutical firm, you may have technical geneticists, for example, that you hire, but you don't want three layers on top of them.
 So that if they see a problem, for example, oh, we're starting on this genetic test, but the problem was, we just realized that there's a new variant to the virus out there.
 Oh my God, should we stop?
 Should we continue?
 What should we do?

 Thomas Grisham: In order for a decision to be made that quickly, somebody has to know how to interpret what they're saying.